 Rooting Figs Indoors

-The third method of fig propagation is about how to start a fig tree indoors.
+The third method of fig propagation involves how to start a fig tree indoors.
 This method is good for an early start if your spring weather is unsettled.
 Follow the method above for taking fig cuttings.
-Line the bottom of a 6-inch pot with newspaper and add 2 inches of sand or potting soil.
+Line the bottom of a 6-inch (15 cm.) pot with newspaper and add 2 inches (5 cm.) of sand or potting soil.
 Stand four of your treated cuttings upright in the pot and fill around them with soil.
 Water the pot thoroughly and place a 2-liter bottle with the bottom cut off over the cuttings.

 Keep the fig cuttings warm and in a bright (not direct sun) window.
 Don’t water unless the soil becomes very dry.
 Wait a week after you see new growth to remove the makeshift greenhouse.